kubermatic/docs/content/kubermatic/master/tutorials_howtos/external_clusters/aks/_index.en.md

 ## Stopped Cluster State

-If Cluster is stopped from the Azure side, you will be able to see the current state of the clusteras stopped.
+If Cluster is stopped from the Azure side, you will be able to see the current state of the cluster as stopped.
 Cluster Details will not be visible as the details are fetched using kubeconfig, and the kubeconfig is not available for the stopped cluster.

 ![AKS Cluster Stopped](/img/kubermatic/master/tutorials/external_clusters/aks_stopped.png "AKS Cluster Stopped")